nikolalazovski/currency_convertor/README.md

 DATABASE_URL=postgresql://[DB_USER]:[DB_PASS]@[DB_HOST]:[DB_PORT]/[DB_NAME]
 ```

-## Running full solution
+## Running full solution with docker-compose

+First you have to get an API ID from the service providing the exchange rates.
+Please visit [currencyconverterapi](https://free.currencyconverterapi.com/) in order to get your API ID.

-Before you run the entire solution via docker-compose, please create an `.env` file containing the following variables:
+Second, before you run the entire solution via docker-compose, please create an `.env` file containing the following variables:

 ```bash
 FLASK_APP=kiwi_currency